bakins/simple-queue/README.md

 simple-queue
 ============

-Silly, simple queue inspired by bealstalkd using sqlite
+Silly, simple local queue written in go.
+Inspired by beanstalkd using sqlite

+Written as an experiment.

+May be useful for extremely simple use case of needing a simple persisted job list.